Tripomatic Fairytales 2001

 Tripomatic Fairytales 2001 is an album by German electronic music duo Jam & Spoon, released in 1993.
 It features their three International hit singles, "Right in the Night (Fall in Love with Music)", "Find Me (Odyssey to Anyoona)" and "Angel (Ladadi O-Heyo)".
 The album was re-structured twice to permit the inclusion of "Find Me (Odyssey to Anyoona)" and "Angel (Ladadi O-Heyo)", released after the first pressing of the album.

+Critical reception

+Melody Maker gave a positive review of the album, writing, "Tripomatic Fairytales is the finest example of music you're likely to hear this year."
+Brad Beatnik from Music Weeks RM Dance Update praised it as an "outstanding" and "beautifully packaged" album, that "captures the subtley defined and cleverly commercial side to their talents.
+Totally listener-friendly techno with enough melodies to rival a Beatles songbook."